kovacsmate88/Jenkins-CICD-Docker-OracleVM/README.md

          - Username: your_vm_username
          - Private Key -> Enter directly: enter into the Jenkins container and you can check the private key at "/var/jenkins_home/.ssh/id_rsa"

-   3. Dont forget to overwrite the the credential ids and imagename(your_dokcer_hub_username/image_name) in the Jenkinsfile environment part
+   Note: Update the credential IDs and image name in the Jenkinsfile environment section.

 ## Deploy the app